 Example of Accounting for a Business Combination

 ABC acquires XYZ in a business combination.
 The total purchase price of $1,000,000 represents $500,000 in cash, $470,000 in outstanding debt, and $30,000 in buyer transaction costs.
 The assets acquired include cash with a fair value of $10,000, inventory with a fair value of $30,000, machinery and equipment with a fair value of $100,000, developed technology with a fair value of $400,000, a trade name that represents an indefinite-lived intangible asset with a fair value of $300,000, and an assembled workforce with a fair value of $50,000.
 Additionally, ABC assumed some current liabilities representing accounts payable of $15,000.
 ABC has determined that the transaction qualifies as a business and allocates the purchase price to the acquired net assets based on the acquisition method as follows:

-We hope the examples presented above assist you as a starting point, when you are contemplating a transaction, to carefully consider the accounting impacts to your financial statements and any possible tax implications.
+We hope the examples presented above, assist you as a starting point when you are contemplating a transaction by carefully considering the accounting impacts to your financial statements and any possible tax implications.
 We suggest conferring with both your auditors and tax advisors before deciding whether to purchase either a group of the target’s assets or its business.
 After you make this important decision, Scalar is happy to assist you with the next steps of allocating the purchase price paid and valuing the assets acquired and liabilities assumed.

 - 1 In the case of asset acquisitions, the valuation professional should consider FASB Concepts Statement No. 5, Recognition and Measurement in Financial Statements of Business Enterprises.

 - 3 FASB’s Master Glossary of ASC 805.